Which is best, the high or low bed?

 Matching bed height to your interior design

 High beds lend themselves best to traditional and rustic interior designs.
 Examples include farmhouse style, cottagecore, eclectic and nautical.
-A high bed provides a solid focal point, adjustable with various colours.
+A high bed provides a solid focal point and is adjustable in various colours.

 Low beds are best for modern and relaxed interior designs.
-Examples include Scandinavian, urban modern, industrial and bohemian.
+Examples include Scandinavian, urban, contemporary, industrial and bohemian.
 A low bed draws the eye to these interior styles and creates a sense of space and openness.

-Whatever interior design style floats your boast, try and match your bed to it.
+Whatever interior design style floats your boat, try to match your bed to it.
 After all, in bedrooms, the bed is always the focal point.